Chrysler Museum of Art Spotlights the Impact of Sea-Level Rise and Climate Change in New Exhibitions

 3 p.m.│ Free, Registration required

 In a post-apocalyptic world of climate disaster and economic ruin, Lauren Olamina sets out on a quest to create a better future for her family and loved ones.
 Join the Chrysler Book Club via Zoom as we read this critically acclaimed and eerily relevant sci-fi classic, Parable of the Sower by Octavia Butler.
 The Zoom link will be sent on the day of the event.

-*Prior to theater entry, please present proof of vaccination or results of a negative COVID-19 test taken within 72 hours of the event.
+*Prior to entry, please present proof of vaccination or results of a negative COVID-19 test taken within 72 hours of the event.
 Digital copies are acceptable.

 About the Chrysler Museum of Art